bob28/Projects-At-School/Blockchain-Masters/README.md

 **Result:**
 With a simple Bootstrap web interface, the application worked to connect to the Flask API and perform the actions that you expect an inventory management system to do.
 These actions were created as smart contracts and ran on custom made blockchain.

+There are 9 files in this directory.
+8 of these are html files which allows the users to interact with the app.
+The main.py file contains the source code of the blockchain network and Flask routes.

 **Run through:**

 1) The user first creates a wallet which housed information relating to the business, such as the name, addresses, and also the initial inventory that the user wants to start off with.
 This was taken as a list.